-The 5th Anti-Money Laundering Directive or ‘5AMLD’ is a European Union directive notable for being the first to set out regulatory guidelines on anti-money laundering with the use of cryptocurrencies or blockchain-based assets.
+The 5th Anti-Money Laundering Directive or ‘5AMLD’ is a European Union directive notable for being the first to set out regulatory guidelines on anti-money laundering with the use of crypto assets.
 5AMLD came into effect on January 10th, 2020.

 As well as the inclusion of crypto-businesses in the directive, 5AMLD sets out that ‘obliged entities’ must take enhanced measures to combat money launderers and terrorist financiers.

-According to AMLD5, Virtual currency providers and Custodian wallet providers will be obliged to:
+According to 5AMLD, crypto asset providers and custodians/wallet providers will be obliged to:

 – be registered with the competent domestic authorities